fpt-corp/ai-studio/tutorials/log-tracking-and-alert-using-qwen3/README.md

 ## 3. Model Training on FPT AI Studio

 With our synthetic dataset ready, the next step was to fine-tune a smaller, more efficient model that could perform the log analysis task in a real-time application.
+We fine-tuned the model using the LoRA technique.

 * **Model**: [Qwen/Qwen3-4B-Instruct-2507](https://huggingface.co/Qwen/Qwen3-4B-Instruct-2507).
 * **Data**: The synthetically generated dataset: [data/final_data/json_analysis](./data/final_data/json_analysis)